Stoobyy/Etherium-Solana-Discord-Bot/README.md

 # Etherium and Solana Address Storing Discord Bot

-This is a simple and ineffecient (but still working) discord bot that stores Etherium and Solana addresses.
+This is a simple and inefficient (but still working) discord bot that stores Etherium and Solana addresses.
 You can set a minimum balance for it the address to pass checking and you can also remove, view and export all addresses as json.
 This bot is pretty inefficient and basic as I am still new to python and discord.py so feel free to edit and make it better.

 ## THIS WAS A FIVERR ORDER THAT WE GOT SCAMMED ON